shinesanthosh/pseudodb/README.md

 ---

-_To get a details of a particular document_
+_To get details of a particular document_

 ```js
 var result = pdb.getDoc(db_name, id);